 The CryptoServer is an encapsulated, protected security module realized as a multi-chip embedded cryptographic module as defined in [FIPS140-2].
-Its realization meets the overall FIPS 140-2 Level 3 requirements, with Level 4 in section "Physical Security".
+Its realization meets the overall FIPS 140-2 Level 3 requirements.
 The primary purpose of this module is to provide secure cryptographic services such as encryption or decryption (for various cryptographic algorithms like Triple-DES and AES), hashing, signing and verification of data (RSA, ECDSA, DSA), random number generation, on-board secure key generation, key storage and further key management functions in a tamper-protected environment.